AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 In a "within" clause, in between THEN statements, you can add, for example, "within 1 search keyword instance", "within 1 eVar 47 instance".
 This constrains the segment to within one instance of a dimension.

-Setting a ‘Within Dimension' clause between rules allows a segment to restrict data to sequences where that clause is satisfied.
+Setting a 'Within Dimension' clause between rules allows a segment to restrict data to sequences where that clause is satisfied.
 See the example below, where the constraint is set to "Within 1 page":

 ![](assets/sequence-filter4.png)